lukekarrys/hid-mapper/README.md

 ## Playground

-After you save a file you can test and make sure that it works with [node-gamepad](https://www.npmjs.org/package/node-gamepad) by running `node playground.js filename.json`.
+After you save a file you can test and make sure that it works with [node-gamepad](https://www.npmjs.org/package/node-gamepad) by running `hid-mapper --test filename.json`.

 This will bring up a repl where you can press buttons and see which press/release events are logged.